Leica M-E Typ 240 Comparison Review

 The Leica M-E (Typ 240) is a rangefinder-style mirrorless camera that was announced in June 2019 and is equipped with a full frame sensor.
 It offers a resolution of 23.7 megapixel.

 Is the Leica M-E Typ 240 a good camera?
-The M-E Typ 240 has a Camera Elo of 1649.
-This rating puts the M-E Typ 240 among the top 50 percent of all rangefinder cameras.
-In terms of its sensor size category (full frame cameras), the M-E Typ 240 ranks below average.
-Based on its within category standings, the camera earns a 3-star performance rating.
+The M-E Typ 240 has a Camera Elo of 1683.
+This rating puts the M-E Typ 240 below average of all rangefinder cameras.
+In terms of its sensor size category (full frame cameras), the M-E Typ 240 also ranks below average.

 |Leica M-E Typ 240|